- Written by Dr.Mehmet Demircioglu

 Yes.
 A patient with scalp eczema, contact allergy, psoriasis tendency, seborrheic dermatitis, or repeated product reactions needs a more careful plan.
 The problem may not be solved by an antihistamine if the scalp itself is actively inflamed or the trigger is still touching the skin.

 For surgery, the scalp should be quiet enough for clean incisions and predictable healing.
-The article on scalp eczema and hair transplant planning explains why active inflammation, broken skin, and uncontrolled scratching can delay surgery.
+Active inflammation, broken skin, and uncontrolled scratching can delay surgery.
+Keep that in mind with scalp eczema and hair transplant planning.

-After surgery, sensitive skin should be treated with fewer experiments, not more.
+After surgery, sensitive skin needs fewer experiments, not more.
 If one product or medicine is changed at a time, the clinic can understand what helped and what harmed.
 If five products are added in one night, the picture becomes unclear.

 When should I contact the clinic before taking one?